Call Anytime

 Puerto Viejo might not be the place where everyone knows your name, unless of course your name is Ganja.
 It’s nearly impossible to walk around town without hearing locals call out this newly appointed nickname of yours.
 So, if you’re “special cigarette” packing type of tourist, you’ll be right at home.

-All drugs aside, there are a few clubs along the beach that host arties every night of the week.
+All drugs aside, there are a few clubs along the beach that host parties every night of the week.
 Don’t worry about not being able to find the place, just follow the sounds of the blaring dance hall music.
 Once you find the place, all that’s left to do is pick up your dollar beer from the bar and try to remember what happened tomorrow.

 Where to Stay